28-672. Causing serious physical injury or death by a moving violation; time limitation; penalties; violation; classification; definition

 F. If the person who suffers serious physical injury as a result of a violation of this section appears before the court in which the action is pending at any time before trial and acknowledges receipt of satisfaction for the injury, on payment of the costs incurred, the court shall order that the prosecution be dismissed and the defendant be discharged.
 The reasons for the order shall be set forth and entered of record, and the order shall be a bar to another prosecution for the same offense.

-G. Restitution awarded pursuant to section 13-603 as a result of a violation of this section shall not exceed ten thousand dollars.
+G. Restitution awarded pursuant to section 13-603 as a result of a violation of this section shall not exceed one hundred thousand dollars.